 Hosted by a Japanese translator, this class consists of activities to help interested young adults master Japanese.
 The program specialist uses several cutting edge techniques and has worked on several movies such as Kill Bill Volume 1 & 2.

-Young adults at the GAP program build their resume through social enterprise, community enrichment and volunteer opportunities.
+Young adults at the GAP program build their resumes through community enrichment and volunteer opportunities.
 Young adults choose what they enjoy, and GAP works to provide opportunities that may strengthen their resume.
 Young adults are constantly updating and revising their resumes for the preparation of a bright vocational future.

 In this activity, young adults get multifaceted exposure to the inner workings of screenplay writing, adaptation, table reading, character development, stage direction, voice over, and more.
 Outside of the analysis of these industry based aspects, young adults also receive opportunities to grow academically and socially in areas such as teamwork, reading comprehension, patience and listening skills.